avisek/maccel/FILES-SUMMARY.md

   - Updates both source and cargo hashes
   - Ready for production use

+### Migration Tools

+- **`migrate-to-direct.sh`** - Migration script ⭐
+  - Migrate from CLI-based to direct approach
+  - Automatic backup and conversion
+  - Preserves your configuration

 ### Package Management

 - **`flake.nix`** - Nix flake for modern package management